Progress Report – First Quarter 2018

 March 1 – 7

 I started off the month with a bang, writing Kelvin 505.928, Oh Little Town, Almost Shipwrecked, Courage, Hot Mess, Enchantment Street and Clay.
-These were under 2,000 words long.
+These were all under 2,000 words long.

 So of these short stories, Kelvin 505.928 is science fiction.
 Oh Little Town is horror.
 Almost Shipwrecked is humor and is a lot like The Meeting.
 Hot Mess is a prequel to Almost Shipwrecked.
 Courage is a romance with a twist.
 Enchantment Street is kind of dreamy and it’s one of the more positive stories I’ve written this quarter.
 Clay is a kind of odd deep future type of time travel story.
 Yeah, it’s weird.